aries-malaca/react-app-boilerplate/README.md

 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+With additional package under the hood
+- React router
+- MUI
+- Axios
+- React auth kit

 ## Available Scripts

 In the project directory, you can run:

+### `cp .env.example .env`
+Copy the environment configuration file and update the API_ENDPOINT of your choice.

 ### `yarn start`